 Portobello, shiitake, button, truffle — we’re talking mushrooms here, because October 15 is National Mushroom Day.
 If you don’t already know, mushrooms are fleshy fruiting bodies of fungi, and there’s a variety of species, which is why we have so many types of mushrooms to choose from.
 They’re a staple in a vegetarian’s diet due to their nutritious value and hearty consistency — plus they make a delicious side dish for a juicy piece of steak.
 That means everyone can have fun celebrating National Mushroom Day.

-National Mushroom Day - History
+National Mushroom Day timeline

 Metal trays became the preferred material to cultivate mushrooms.